nicholaslum444/cs2102project/README.md

 ## 2. Usage
 The website now requires user login to access.
 There are two default user accounts provided in the database seed file:

-1. Username: "asd", Password: "asd"
+1. Username: "johntan", Password: "asd"
-2. Username: "qwe", Password: "qwe"
+2. Username: "marysue", Password: "asd"

 The website can also handle administrator logins.
 The following default administrator account is provided in the seed file as well: